Time Management Activities For Employees

 This game will help your participants understand the importance of effective communication.
 Without asking the right questions and divulging the right answers, it will be a challenge for them to find these common touchpoints.

-This is also an effective ice breaker exercise to help your team connect in a short timeframe.
+This is also an effective icebreaker exercise to help your team connect quickly.

 Life Lessons Activities

 One of the most beautiful things about life is the lessons we learn along the way.
-No matter how big or small, these lessons help us to grow in our personal and professional lives.
+No matter how big or small, these lessons help us grow personally and professionally.

 Game 3: Mayo Jar

-For this game, you’ll need an empty mayo jar, large rocks, pebbles, sand, and water.
+You’ll need an empty mayo jar, large rocks, pebbles, sand, and water for this game.

 Rules

-One by one, put each of these items into the jar, starting with the large rocks, then the pebbles, sand, and then finally, the water.
+One by one, put each of these items into the empty jar, starting with the large rocks, then the pebbles, sand, and finally the water.
 By now, the jar will be full.

 • What would have happened if you had started with the water?